New York State Idling Law (6 NYCRR 217-3)

 The current regulation allows for just one model year to resolve any deficit.
 Under ACT, manufacturers are required to report their sales within 90 days of the end of a model year.
 New York’s implementation of ACT begins with model year 2025, which ends December 31, 2025.
 As such, the manufacturer’s first ACT sales report is due by March 31, 2026.
 If there is a deficit, under the current ACT regulation prior to the amendments, the manufacturer must make up the deficit in model year 2026.

-With the proposed amendment to extend to a three model year make-up period, New York would not make a compliance determination under ACT for any deficit in model year 2025 until March 31, 2029, as long as the manufacturer's deficit balance is no greater than 30 perfect of the deficits generated in the 2025 model year by the end of 2026.
+With the proposed amendment to extend to a three model year make-up period, New York State would not make a compliance determination under ACT for any deficit in model year 2025 until March 31, 2029, as long as the manufacturer's deficit balance is no greater than 30 percent of the deficits generated in the 2025 model year by the end of 2026.
 In other words, the effect of the revision would be that DEC cannot take action to enforce any violations of ACT’s model year 2025 requirements (aside from the 30 percent deficit balance constraint) before March 31, 2029.
 This extended timeframe would provide medium-and heavy-duty vehicle manufacturers additional time to achieve compliance, either by selling additional ZEVs or purchasing credits from other manufacturers.

 Funding Options